alvarogzp/telegram-bot-framework/README.md

    - *Optional* `debug`, can have a value of `true` if you want requests and exception tracebacks to be printed on the standard output, and `false` if not.
 By default, they are enabled.
    - *Optional* `async`, set it to `true` to enable asynchronous support on the bot, and to `false` to disable it.
 By default, it is enabled.
    - *Optional* `sleep_seconds_on_get_updates_error`, which indicates the seconds the bot sleeps when there is an error while getting updates, to avoid hitting the server repeatedly when it has problems.
 By default, the bot sleeps `60` seconds.
+   - *Optional* `reuse_connections` can be `true` to enable reusing of network connections to reduce response times by avoiding connection creation overhead, or `false` to disable it.
+By default it is enabled.

 3. Copy the [main.py](main.py) and [bot/manager.py](bot/manager.py) files to your bot directory.
 Update `main.py` to use your new `BotManager` class instead of the framework one.
 Launch `main.py`.
 You now have a working bot with many features out-of-the-box!
 Configure them (to remove the ones you do not want, and add yours) in the `manager.py` file.